deepmedic/deepmedic/documentation/README.md

 ### News
 28 Oct 2017 (v0.6.1):
 * Supporting Theano 0.10beta (v0.9 was found unstable with some cuDnn versions).
-* Updated installation process in README.
+* Various: Updated installation process in README.
+Logging device used after compilation.

 26 Mar 2017 (v0.6):
 * Functionality for transfering parameters and finetuning.
 See Sec 3.2 below.